jasoncheng/testbed/README.v2.md

 Previous on [main branch](https://github.com/jasoncheng/testbed/tree/main) we play Ceph, Zookeeper, Kafka, Hadoop, HBase, Kubernetes ...on Ubuntu and RHEL based OS.

-From now on, we start a brand new [v2 branch](https://github.com/jasoncheng/testbed/tree/v2), let's build almost everything on k8s, hope this automatic ansible tool help anyone else to learn more about devops.<br><br>
+From now on, we start a brand new [v2 branch](https://github.com/jasoncheng/testbed/tree/v2), let's build almost everything on kubernetes, hope this ansible automatic scripts can help someone else to learn more about devops.<br><br>

 # Environment